anaisfopma/Blended-Distance-Thesis/README.md

 - The distribution is varied over two conditions: a normal distribution and a strongly skewed distribution.
 - The correlation is varied over three conditions: a correlation of 0, 0.1, and 0.7.

-This results in a total of 24 data-generating mechanisms over which the performance of each of the metrics was evaluated, primarily in terms of coverage, bias and proportion of explained variance.
+This results in a total of 24 data-generating mechanisms over which the performance of each of the metrics is evaluated, primarily in terms of coverage, bias and proportion of explained variance.

 ## Simulation study II
 In the second simulation, the ranked version of the blended metric is evaluated with blending factors ranging from 0 to 1, with intervals of 0.1.
 The data-generating conditions are a skewed distribution and correlation of 0.7.
 The number of simulations is set to 10000.
 In every simulation, the outcome for a single random case is made incomplete and thereafter imputed 50 times.
 Performance is measured primarily in terms of accuracy, validity, and precision.